Bryan De La Cruz Player Props: Marlins vs. Red Sox

 Bryan De La Cruz At The Plate

-- De La Cruz is hitting .282 with 17 doubles, nine home runs and 22 walks.
+- De La Cruz has 17 doubles, nine home runs and 23 walks while hitting .282.

-- Among qualified hitters in baseball, he ranks 31st in batting average, 77th in on-base percentage, and 73rd in slugging.
+- Among the qualifying batters in baseball, his batting average ranks 29th, his on-base percentage ranks 79th, and he is 75th in the league in slugging.

-- De La Cruz enters this game on a eight-game hitting streak.
+- De La Cruz enters this game on a nine-game hitting streak.
 In his last outings, he's hitting .381 with one homer.

-- He has hit a long ball in 12.2% of his games this season, and 2.9% of his trips to the plate.
+- Looking at the 75 games he has played this season, he's homered in nine of them (12.0%), and in 2.8% of his trips to the dish.

-- De La Cruz has driven home a run in 26 games this year (35.1%), including more than one RBI in 17.6% of his games and producing three or more of his team's runs on four occasions..
+- De La Cruz has picked up an RBI in 34.7% of his games this year, with more than one RBI in 17.3% of his games.
+He has also plated three or more runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.